Scalability testing: Increment loads

 This is why when creating a scalability test, it is important to scale up in increments.
 These steps can be split into small, medium and high loads.

 We must scale up in increments as each stage tests a different aspect.
 Small loads ensure the system functions as it should on a basic level.
 Medium loads test the system can function at its expected level.
 High loads test the system can cope with a high load.

 Test environment

 The environment should be constant throughout testing in order to provide accurate and reliable results.
 If the testing is a success, we should see a proportional change in performance.
 For example, if we double the users on the system, we should see a drop in performance of 50%.

 Alternatively, if measuring system statistics such as memory or CPU usage over time, this may have a different graph that is not proportional as users are not being plotted on either axis.

 Outcomes of scalability testing

-Once we have collected the data from our various stages, we can begin to plot the results on various graphs to show the results.
-However, the graphs can vary depending on what is being plotted.
+Once data from all stages is collected, we can proceed to plot the results using various graphs tailored to the specific variables and metrics being analyzed.
+The type of graphs chosen will depend on the nature of the data and the objectives of the analysis.